Dealing with a cancer diagnosis is one of the most stressful health experiences a person can go through.

 There can be fear, anxiety, uncertainty, confusion, feeling alone, and often more questions than answers.
 Life, as you knew it, is no longer the same.

-If you are dealing with a cancer diagnosis and have not been able to find satisfactory answers to your questions, I invite you to register for my free video series on this topic.
+If you are dealing with a cancer diagnosis and are not receiving the support you need, nor satisfactory answers to your questions, I invite you to register for my free video series on this topic.

 Cancer FAQs